ovh/docs/pages/cloud/managed-bare-metal/zerto-virtual-replication-customer-to-ovhcloud/guide.en-gb.md

 ### Step 5: ZVM Pairing

-Log in in to your on-premises ZVM.
+Log in to your on-premises ZVM.
 The following screen is displayed:

 ![zerto vpn](images/image-EN-35.png){.thumbnail}